camunda/camunda-docs-manual/site/src/documents/guides/migration-guide/chapters/20-migrate-from-fox/30-migrate-server.html.md

   * `fox-cycle-glassfish-$FOX_VERSION`
   * `fox-platform-jobexecutor-rar`
   * `fox-tasklist-$FOX_VERSION`
 * Copy the jobexecutor resource adapter `$DISTRIBUTION_PATH/modules/camunda-jobexecutor-rar-$PLATFORM_VERSION.rar` into `$FOX_HOME/glassfish/domains/<domain>/autodeploy`.
 The jobexecutor recourse adapter has to be deployed first because the artifact `camunda-glassfish-ear-$PLATFORM_VERSION.ear` depends on it and cannot deployed successfully without the resource adapter.
 If you try to deploy both components with the auto-deploy feature in one step you should be aware that the deployment order is not defined in this case.
-Due to this we propose to startup the Glassfish to deploy initially the jobexecutor resource adapter.
-After a successful startup shutdown the Glassfish.
+Due to this we propose to startup the GlassFish to deploy initially the jobexecutor resource adapter.
+After a successful startup shutdown the GlassFish.
 * Copy the artifact `$DISTRIBUTION_PATH/modules/camunda-glassfish-ear-$PLATFORM_VERSION.ear` into `$FOX_HOME/glassfish/domains/<domain>/autodeploy`.
 * After a successful startup the camunda BPM platform is installed.